HorizonRobotics/alf/docs/tutorial/alf_snapshot_and_advanced_play.rst

 Besides playing with a snapshot, another advanced play case is to utilize the :mod:`.alf.summary.render` module.
 This module contains several helper functions that convert arrays and tensors to :class:`~.render.Image` objects for visualization on screen or in a video.
-Any :class:`~.render.Image` object, once put into ``info`` of an ``AlgStep`` returned by an algorithm's ``predict_step()``, will be concatenated to the corresponding environment frame by the side.
+Recall that ALF's play calls an algorithm's :meth:`~.AlgorithmInterface.predict_step` to do online action prediction given a trained model (see :ref:`algorithm interfaces <interfaces_tasks>`).
+The :class:`AlgStep` output of a ``predict_step()`` call will be used for environment interaction and retrieve the next environment frame.
+At every step of this prediction loop, any :class:`~.render.Image` object, once put into ``info`` of an ``AlgStep`` returned by an algorithm's ``predict_step()``, will be concatenated to the corresponding environment frame by the side.
 Below we'll walk through an example to show how to use :mod:`.alf.summary.render`.
 The complete code is located at :mod:`.alf.examples.tutorial.ac_render_conf`.

 We will again train a model on the "CartPole-v0" task.
-So first of all, we import all the configuration from :mod:`.alf.examples.ac_cart_pole_conf`:
+So first of all, we activate all the configurations of :mod:`.alf.examples.ac_cart_pole_conf` by importing it:

 .. code-block:: python